 Have you seen The Princess Diaries lately?
 I just watched it again with my daughter, and not only was Anne Hathaway adorkable in her first movie role, but she and her mom lived in a way cool firehouse-turned-art studio in San Francisco.

 The Princess Diaries firehouse is on the market for $2.6 million, so let’s revisit the sets that were designed for it!

 Note: This post contains Amazon affiliate links that may earn me commission.

-In case you never saw the movie or read the book series it was based on, The Princess Diaries is about an awkward 14-year-old girl named Mia Thermopolis, who is surprised to learn she’s a princess in the (fictional) country of Genovia.
+In case you never saw the movie or read the book series it was based on (Amazon affiliate link), The Princess Diaries is about an awkward 14-year-old girl named Mia Thermopolis, who is surprised to learn she’s a princess in the (fictional) country of Genovia.

-Art Director Caty Maxey posted set photos like the one above on her website and says, “The main set was designed to match a vintage firehouse in San Francisco.”
+Art Director Caty Maxey posted set photos on her website and says, “The main set was designed to match a vintage firehouse in San Francisco.”